-Winning marketers relentlessly focus on expanding their playing field using a strategic approach to identify and fulfill unmet customer needs.
-Creating and capturing new market spaces and building strong brands is the domain of upstream marketing and the focus of our work.
+Winning marketers relentlessly focus on expanding their playing field using upstream marketing to identify and fulfill unmet customer needs.
+Creating and capturing new market spaces and building strong brands is the domain of upstream marketing and the focus of our work and best-selling book.
+Here we’ll explore the differences between upstream vs downstream marketing.

 The idea of going upstream to unlock growth is a proven concept, though it lacks familiarity, understanding, structure, and practical instruction.